 During the end of a woman’s monthly cycle, days 24 through 28, your body will find it hard to burn fat efficiently and tend to burn more carbs for fuel at an accelerated pace.

 Your body will also increase the amount of energy it needs.

 In this phase, your body is burning somewhere along the lines of 100-500 more calories than usual, so you might experience an increase in hunger and feel more stressed.

 What the physiology says

 During the final phase of a woman’s monthly cycle, days 24-28, both progesterone and estrogen decrease.
-This means women will find it hard to burn fat efficiently and will tend to burn more carbs for fuel due to a decrease in insulin sensitivity (higher insulin resistance).
+This means women will find it hard to burn fat efficiently and will tend to burn more carbs for fuel.

 Your body will also release Cortisol, a stress hormone.
 The increase in this stress hormone makes her body less efficient at burning fat for fuel, and might further induce insulin resistance, causing increased appetite and food cravings.